-The Low Density Residential 2 district is intended to provide for singlefamily detached dwelling units at low densities in Planning Area III.
+The Low Density Residential 2 district is intended to provide for single-family detached dwelling units at low densities in Planning Area III.

-- b.
-Permitted Uses - Single-family detached dwelling units (including zero lot line, Z-lot and patio homes) and their associated accessory buildings, subject to approval of a conditional use permit and a tentative parcel map or tentative tract map. - 2) Golf Course maintenance facility, subject to the approval of a conditional use permit. - c.
+- 1) Single-family detached dwelling units (including zero lot line, Z-lot and patio homes) and their associated accessory buildings, subject to approval of a conditional use permit and a tentative parcel map or tentative tract map. - 2) Golf Course maintenance facility, subject to the approval of a conditional use permit.

+c.
 Minimum Parcel Size/Frontage